darrenhankins/galvanize-notes/javascript.md

     - actually hold a value (Ex.
 2 the number)

   ##### Reference value
-    - refers to a value but does not hold it (variable)
+    - refers/points to a value but does not hold it (variable)
     - arrays
     - objects
     - an array in JavaScript is an object that uses number for the keys